 House wines can fall into either of these categories.
 Depending on where you’re enjoying a house wine, you might find something of uniquely high quality for a cheaper price.
 If you sell wine, it’s your job to find the line between cheaply made and cheaply priced wine.

 What Is House Wine?

 While house wines are similar in pricing to happy hour or marketing bar promotions, there is a key difference.
 House wine prices don’t change, so patrons can always get the deal.
-This doesn’t affect the bottom line of the establishment either because enough people purchase house wine by the glass to offset any potential loss in bar profits.
+This doesn’t affect the bottom line of the establishment either because enough people purchase house wine by the glass due to great wine marketing to offset any potential loss in bar profits.

 House Wine Examples